sjmsjmdsg/2400Lab/README.md

 There is a simple python program named *FDchecker.py*, you should clone or download it to your computer (not the partch server).

+**Note**: it can only run under python3 rather than python2.

-In the cmd.exe, use command `python` to run it, the specific command is:
+In the linux terminal/cmd.exe, use command `python3` to run it, the specific command is:

-    python FDchecker.py [-p <path>] num,num...->num,num...
+    python3 FDchecker.py [-p <path>] num,num...->num,num...

 For example,

-    python FDchecker.py -p D:\Downloads\title.ratings.tsv\ratings.csv 1,2->3
+    python3 FDchecker.py -p D:\Downloads\title.ratings.tsv\ratings.csv 1,2->3

 This will let program find csv file in the giving path and try to check whether the column 1 and 2 can decide column or not.

-You can change the default path in the program, so that you don't need to enter the path every time.
+You can change the default path in the program, so that you don't need to enter the path every time，the default path is oriented to the basics table in the data file.

 It allows user to input several times, input `exit` to exit.